Dover alternatives: The Portsmouth & Plymouth routes to France

 West Route vs Dover: which is right for you?

-Here’s the honest take.
-Neither is ‘better’ for everyone.
-It depends on where you’re going and how you like to travel.
+Here’s the honest take: neither is ‘better' for everyone.
+It depends on where you’re going, how you like to travel, and whether your travel day needs to be efficient or easy.

 Pick Portsmouth / Plymouth if…